CITY COUNCIL STUDY SESSION - FEBRUARY 24TH

 PROJECT TIMELINE

 We want to hear from you!
-Join us this summer at one of our pop-up events to share your ideas, priorities, and vision for the future downtown park.
+Join us on February 24th to review three concepts for the downtown park .

 Dates and times are subject to change.